watir/watirbook/link.md

     <a onclick="new Ajax.Request('007')">click me</a>
     <a onclick="new Ajax.Request('42')">click me</a>

-One of the really elegant ways to do it is by using `:html`:
+One of the really elegant ways to do it is by using `html`:

     browser.link(:html => /007/).click

 In above example, we have used a regular expression as the second parameter, but I am sure you have already gotten used to them.
 I am also sure you are already convinced that regular expressions are very useful.

 ## XPath

 XPath was not in Watir from the beginning.
 It was added by Angrez Singh.
 He also created Watir's Firefox driver.
 Aidy Lewis moved Watir's XPath implementation from REXML to Nokogiri, and now it is faster.
 XPath is really powerful.
-Most times you can just use `:html`, but if it does not solve the problem, try XPath.
+Most times you can just use `html`, but if it does not solve the problem, try XPath.

 If you have a link: